-11 B-4a(3) Sample Control
+26 B-4a(3) Sample Control

-The generator/storage sites will implement a sample handling and control program that will 12 include the maintenance of field documentation records, proper labeling, and a chain of custody 13 (COC) record.
-The generator/storage site Quality Assurance Project Plan (QAPiP) or 14 procedures referenced in the QAPiP will document this program and include COC forms to 15 control the sample from the point of origin to the final analysis result reporting.
-The Permittees 16 will review and approve the QAPjP, including their determination that the sample control 17 program is adequate.
-The approved QAPjP will be provided to NMED prior to shipment of TRU 18 mixed waste and before the generator/storage site audit, as specified in Permit Attachment B5.
-19 Details of this sample control program are provided in Permit Attachment B1 and are 20 summarized below to include: 21
+The generator/storage sites will implement a sample handling and control program that will 27 include the maintenance of field documentation records, proper labeling, and a chain of custody 28 (COC) record.
+The generator/storage site Quality Assurance Project Plan (QAPjP) or 29 procedures referenced in the QAPjP will document this program and include COC forms to 30 control the sample from the point of origin to the final analysis result reporting.
+The Permittees 31 will review and approve the QAPjP, including their determination that the sample control 32 program is adequate.
+The approved QAPjP will be provided to NMED prior to shipment of TRU 33 mixed waste and before the generator/storage site audit, as specified in Permit Attachment B5.
+34 Details of this sample control program are provided in Permit Attachment B1 and are 35 summarized below to include: 36

-- C Field Documentation of samples including: point of origin, date of sample, container ID, sample type, analysis requested, and COC number. - C Labeling and/or tagging including: sample numbering, sample ID, sample date, sampling conditions, and analysis requested. - C COC control including: name of sample relinquisher, sample receiver, and the date and time of the sample transfer. - 28 C Proper sample handling and preservation. - 29 B-4a(4) Data Generation - 30 Batch Data Reports, in a format approved by the Permittees, will be used by each - 31 generator/storage site for reporting waste characterization data.
-This format will be included in - the generator/storage site QAPjP, controlled electronic databases, or procedures referenced in - the QAPjP (Permit Attachment B5) and will include all of the elements required by this WAP for - Batch Data Reports (Permit Attachment B3).
+- C Field Documentation of samples including: point of origin, date of sample, container ID, sample type, analysis requested, and COC number. - C Labeling and/or tagging including: sample numbering, sample ID, sample date, sampling conditions, and analysis requested. - 5 C COC control including: name of sample relinquisher, sample receiver, and the 6 date and time of the sample transfer. - 7 C Proper sample handling and preservation. - 8 B-4a(4) Data Generation the generator/storage site QAPjP, controlled electronic databases, or procedures referenced in the QAPjP (Permit Attachment B5) and will include all of the elements required by this WAP for